kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>Also a "one input-one output" node.
 During the forward pass the output of this node is the variance of each feature `d for d in [1...D]`.<br>
   </div>
 </div>
 The derivation of this steps local gradient might look unclear at the very first glance.
 But it's not that hard at the end.
 Let's recall that a normal summation gate (see step 9) during the backward pass only transfers the gradient unchanged and evenly to the inputs.
 With that in mind, it should not be that hard to conclude, that a column-wise summation during the forward pass, during the backward pass means that we evenly distribute the gradient over all rows for each column.
 And not much more is done here.
-We create a matrix of ones with the same shape as the input `sq` of the forward pass, devide it element-wise by the number of rows (thats the local gradient) and multiply it by the gradient from above.
+We create a matrix of ones with the same shape as the input `sq` of the forward pass, divide it element-wise by the number of rows (thats the local gradient) and multiply it by the gradient from above.

 ### Step 3